Dan Moody

-Daniel James Moody Jr. (June 1, 1893 – May 22, 1966), was an American lawyer and Democratic politician.
+Daniel James Moody Jr. (June 1, 1893 – May 22, 1966), was an American lawyer and conservative Democratic politician.
 Originally from Taylor, Texas, he served as the 30th governor of Texas between 1927 and 1931.
-At the age of 33, he was elected and took office as the youngest governor in Texas history.
-After his two terms as governor, he returned to private law practice and continued to prosecute and represent various functions of the US government in his later life.
+At the age of 33, he was elected.
+He took office as the youngest governor in Texas history.
+After his 2 terms as governor, he returned to private law practice.
+He continued to prosecute and represent various functions of the US government later in life.

 Early life

-Moody was born on June 1, 1893 in Taylor, Texas.
+Moody was born on June 1, 1893, in Taylor, Texas.
 He was the son of Taylor's mayor, justice of the peace, and school board chairman, Daniel James Moody, who was one of the town's first settlers in 1876.
-His mother, Nannie Elizabeth Robertson, was a local school teacher when Moody married her in 1890.
+His mother, Nannie Elizabeth Robertson, was a local schoolteacher when Moody married her in 1890.
 Moody Jr. was an alumnus of the University of Texas Law School and became a member of the State Bar of Texas at 21, in 1914.
 He began practicing with Harris Melasky in Taylor.

-During World War I, Moody served in both the Texas National Guard as first a 2nd Lieutenant and then Captain and also the United States Army as a 2nd Lieutenant.
+During World War I, Moody served in both the Texas National Guard as first a 2nd Lieutenant and then Captain and also in the United States Army as a 2nd Lieutenant.